im-tomu/fomu-workshop/README.md

 Once the place-and-route tool is done, it generates an abstract file that needs to be translated into a format that the hardware can recognize.
 This is done by a bitstream packing tool.
 Finally, this bitstream needs to be loaded onto the device somehow, either off of a SPI flash or by manually programming it by toggling wires.

-### About the ICE40UP5K
+## About the ICE40UP5K

-we will use an ICE40UP5K for this workshop.
+We will use an ICE40UP5K for this workshop.
 This chip has a number of very nice features:

 1. 5280 4-input LUTs (LC)